 The National Postsecondary Student Aid Survey (NPSAS) aims to understand how students and their families finance education and to assess certain characteristics of students enrolled in postsecondary education.

-The National Postsecondary Student Aid Survey (NPSAS) is administered by the National Center for Education Statistics (NCES) of the U.S. Department of Education.
-Mandated by the Higher Education Act (HEA), the NPSAS has been conducted six times since its inception in 1986.
-The most recent cycles of the NPSAS were in 2000 and 2004.
+The survey is administered by the National Center for Education Statistics (NCES) of the U.S. Department of Education.
+Mandated by the Higher Education Act (HEA), the NPSAS has been conducted eight times since its inception in 1986.
+The most recent cycles of the NPSAS were in 2008 and 2012.
 It provides a nationally-representative stratified random sample of undergraduate, graduate and first-professional students attending postsecondary institutions.

-The NPSAS data is available to the public through the Data Analysis System (DAS), a software application that creates tables and correlation matrices directly from the various NCES surveys.
-The DAS can be accessed online at the NCES web site.
-The user-friendly format allows for easy retrieval of useful statistics on student borrowing and demographics at both the national- and state-levels.
-The web site offers a help section as well as online tutorials.
+The NPSAS data is available to the public through the DataLab, an application that creates tables directly from the various NCES surveys.
+DataLab allows for retrieval of statistics on grants, loans, work-study earnings and demographics.